Concealed Handgun Permit Frequently Asked Questions

 2. Firearms Training:

-Question: Do you accept a Hunter Safety card for firearms training?
+Question: Do you accept a hunter safety card for firearms training?

 Question: Where do I go for firearms training?